This is the multi-page printable view of this section. Click here to print.

 Caution

-If you disable Access Control, the registered access information will be deleted, making function access control impossible, so it may be exposed to security attacks such as external scanning and hacking.
+• If access control is disabled, the registered access information is deleted, making function access control impossible, which can expose the system to security attacks such as external scanning, hacking, etc.

 Reference